cloudant/sync-android/doc/index-querying.md

 ## Finding documents within Cloudant Sync

+_This functionality is available in versions 0.3.0 and up._

 Cloudant Sync provides simple and powerful ways to index and query your documents, allowing your applications to make the most of the data they store.